aridjayarecipes/cutesrecipes.web.app/content/post/2470-recipe-of-perfect-beef-and-cabbage-batch-4.md

 - "1/2 head medium sized cabbage"
 recipeinstructions:
 - "Slice and chop the vegetables.
 Dice the potatoes.
 Chop the cabbage.
 I also used the celery leaves."
 - "Brown the beef with the seasonings.
-Don&#39;t drain."
+Don't drain."
 - "Ad the vegetables and potatoes to the beef.
 Add the cabbage and beef broth simmer till potatoes, carrots, and cabbage is tender to your desired doneness.
 Serve I hope you enjoy!!!"
 categories:
 - Recipe